saarman/uganda-tsetse-LG/scripts/01_PCA_diversity_CSE.md

 Filter out any Gff\$Cluster == nogroup to avoid admixed individuals, which will inflate the genetic distance within each geographic region.

+Filter out 50-KB because it is so geographically separate and Beadell’s mtDNA sequence data shows it is distinct.

 Filtering for only largest/most complete genetic sample from each 5 km radius for gps within each Gff\$SiteMajCluster independently so that we get best samples from both north and south of the river/Lake Kyoga